Altitude sickness

 If possible, don't fly or drive directly to high altitude.

-If you do go directly to high altitude by car or plane, do not over-exert yourself or move higher for the first 24 hours.
+People going directly to high altitude by car or plane should not over-exert themselves or move higher for the first 24 hours.

-Take special care if you have previously had acute mountain sickness (AMS).
+It is advisable to take special care if having previously had acute mountain sickness (AMS).

-When planning an ascent as a group, plan for members acclimatising at different rates.
-How will you support those remaining behind to recover from AMS?
+When planning an ascent as a group, it is important to plan for members acclimatising at different rates.

-If symptoms of AMS develop, delay further ascent.
+If symptoms of AMS develop, further ascent needs to be delayed.

-If symptoms become worse, move down (descend) as soon as possible.
+If symptoms become worse, descent as soon as possible is essential.

 Acute mountain sickness